djarosz/jms-stubber/README.md

 # JMS Stubber

 *JMS Stubber* allow you to stub JMS messaging.
-Eg. If your application communicates via JMS with external system in request-response manner.
-You can use *JMS Stubber to
+Eg. If your application communicates via JMS with external system in request-response manner you can use *JMS Stubber to build and send response to response queue upon receiving message in request queue

 Each destination (queue or topic) is assigned list of *MessageHandlers*.
 Handlers execute in the order in which they were defined.
 You can define *common handlers* which